bit-phile/bit-phile.github.io/content/tech/docker/docker-volume.md

 ## Conclusion

-Finally we are at the end (the most happy moment when zoom meeting ends 😂).
+Finally, we are at the end (the happiest moment when the zoom meeting ends 😂).
 So, docker volumes are used as one of the methods to store data permanently.
 There are some other methods of doing the same.
-We will have look on those some time later.
+We will have look at those sometime later.

 Until then,